 Thursday, September 17

-| 7 a.m. – all day | Registration (Location in hotel TBD) |
+| 7 a.m. – all day | Registration Main lobby outside of London |

-| 8:30 a.m. – 4:30 p.m. | Pre-tour: Canada’s Outdoor Farm Show |
+| 8:30 a.m. – 4:30 p.m. | Pre-tour: Canada’s Outdoor Farm Show Meet in hotel lobby, shuttle to depart from front of hotel |

 | 7 p.m. | Welcome reception |

-| Late night | Hospitality Suite |
+| Late night | Hospitality Suite Kensington room |

 Friday, September 18

-| 7 a.m. – 9 a.m. | Registration (Location in hotel TBD) |
+| 7 a.m. – 9 a.m. | Registration Main lobby outside of London |

-| 7:30 a.m. – 8 a.m. | Staggered departure of tour buses |
+| 7:30 a.m. – 8 a.m. | Buses load and depart from front of hotel |

 | 5 p.m. | Buses return to Four Points Sheraton |

-| 6:30 p.m. | Supper & Cards dinner at Four Points Sheraton (Location in hotel TBD) |
+| 6:30 p.m. | Supper & Cards dinner at Four Points Sheraton Bristol room |

-| Late night | Hospitality Suite |
+| Late night | Hospitality Suite Kensington room |

 Saturday, September 19

-| 7 a.m. | Breakfast |
+| 7 a.m. | Breakfast Bristol C |

-| 8:30 a.m. | CFWF Town Hall |
+| 8:30 a.m. | CFWF Town Hall Bristol C |

-| 9 a.m. | Panel Discussion: Ontario Agriculture.
-Hear from OFA, NFU panelists on the issues, opporutnies and overview of ONtario’s agriculture industry. |
+| 9 a.m. | Panel Discussion: Ontario Agriculture Overview.
+Hear from OFA, NFU, and CFFO panelists on the issues, opportunities and overview of Ontario’s agriculture industry.
+Bristol C |

 | 10 a.m. | Break |

-| 10:30 a.m. | Panel Discussion: Emerging Ag Technologies Moderated by John Greig with panelists from BinSentry, Upside Robotics and Haggerty Robotics. |
+| 10:30 a.m. | Panel Discussion: Emerging Ag Technologies Moderated by John Greig with panelists from BinSentry, Upside Robotics and others.
+Bristol C |

 | Noon | Lunch |